The Neighbors: Income

 The Neighbors: Occupations

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.9% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Other residents here are employed in clerical, assistant, and tech support occupations

-(14.6%), and 12.7% in manufacturing and laborer occupations.
+(15.1%), and 9.8% in manufacturing and laborer occupations.

 The Neighbors: Ethnicity / Ancestry

-with concentrations of residents of one or
+and important to understand: places with concentrations of people of one or

 In the Wheelerville neighborhood in Mobile, AL, residents

-most commonly identify their ethnicity or ancestry as German
+most commonly identify their ethnicity or ancestry as English (7.9%).

 The Neighbors: Languages